ada-popovic/markdown_archive/README.md

 **Description**

 In the near future the word *snow* might become an anachronism.
 As global warming progresses, snow is more and more of a rare sight.
 And without its natural occurence, its relatability is lost.
 Phenomena like TV static/snow, visual snow syndrome or 'yesterday's snow' would be named differently if snow did not exist anymore.
-Depending on the intensity of snow, we attach differemnt emotional associations to it as listed below:
+Depending on the intensity of snow, we attach different emotional associations to it as listed below:

 1. SLOW SNOW
 2. or MEDIUM SNOW